Teams Mic Test

 Frequently Asked Questions

-Can I test my microphone before joining a meeting without making a separate test call?
+Can I test my microphone before joining a Teams meeting?

-Why is the test call feature not available in my version of Teams?
+Why is the test call feature missing in my Teams?

-Teams keeps selecting the wrong microphone every time I open the application.
-How can I fix this?
+Teams keeps selecting the wrong microphone.
+How do I fix this?